Notre Dame Vision: Liturgical Music Ministers

 Vision LMM is for directors of music, choir directors, accompanists, cantors, choir members, instrumentalists—anyone involved in liturgical music ministry at the parish or diocesan level, or within a grade school, high school, or university setting.

 - J.J.
-Wright, DMA candidate, University of Notre Dame; Director of Music, Church at Point O’Woods (Fire Island, NY); composer of liturgical and sacred music
+Wright, Director of the University of Notre Dame Folk Choir; composer of liturgical and sacred music

 - Timothy P. O’Malley, Ph.D., Director of the Notre Dame Center for Liturgy and Concurrent Associate Professional Specialist, University of Notre Dame Theology Department

 - Carolyn Pirtle, Program Director of the Notre Dame Center for Liturgy; composer of liturgical and sacred music